fenago/learn-java-12-programming/lab_guide/Quiz_6.md

 9. Select all correct statements pertaining to the [static void sort(List\<T\> list, Comparator\<T\> comparator)] method of the [Collections] class:
-    a.
-It sorts the list\'s natural order if the list elements implement the [Comparable] interface.
+    1. It sorts the list\'s natural order if the list elements implement the [Comparable] interface.
-    b.
-It sorts the list\'s order according to the [Comparator] object provided.
+    2. It sorts the list\'s order according to the [Comparator] object provided.
-    c.
-It sorts the list\'s order according to the [Comparator] object provided if list elements implement the [Comparable] interface.
+    3. It sorts the list\'s order according to the [Comparator] object provided if list elements implement the [Comparable] interface.
-    d.
-It sorts the list\'s order according to the provided [Comparator] object irrespective of whether the list elements implement the [Comparable] interface.
+    4. It sorts the list\'s order according to the provided [Comparator] object irrespective of whether the list elements implement the [Comparable] interface.